 Note: Requirements regarding current hemoglobin level exclude values due to a recent transfusion.
-All members must be assessed for iron deficiency anemia and have adequate iron stores (defined as a serum
+All members must be assessed for iron deficiency anemia and have adequate iron stores (defined as a serum transferrin saturation [TSAT] level greater than or equal to 20% within the prior 3 months) or are receiving iron therapy before continuation of treatment with Epogen/Procrit/Retacrit.
+Members may not use Epogen/Procrit/Retacrit concomitantly with other erythropoiesis stimulating agents.

-For all indications below: All members (including new members) requesting authorization for continuation of therapy after at least 12 weeks of ESA treatment must show a response with a rise in hemoglobin of $\ge 1$ g/dL.
-Members who completed less than 12 weeks of ESA treatment and have not yet responded with a rise in hemoglobin of $\ge 1$ g/dL may be granted authorization of up to 12 weeks to allow for sufficient time to demonstrate a response.
+For all indications below: All members (including new members) requesting authorization for continuation of therapy after at least 12 weeks of ESA treatment must show a response with a rise in hemoglobin of ≥ 1 g/dL.
+Members who completed less than 12 weeks of ESA treatment and have not yet responded with a rise in hemoglobin of ≥ 1 g/dL may be granted authorization of up to 12 weeks to allow for sufficient time to demonstrate a response.